dinozio-design/13-E-Commerce-Back-End-ORM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-lightblue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-In this week's Challenge I created a web app to ....
+In this week's Challenge I created a backend application using sequelize and Node.js in order to create, seed, and maintain a backend relational database to track products and associated categories and tags.

 ## Table of Contents
 - [User-Story](#user-story)